ikramhasan/ikramhasan/README.md

 ![Header](./header_2.png)

-An aspiring engineer 🚀 with an immense thirst for learning new technologies 👌 I value teamwork and an inviting environment for expressing new ideas.
+Software engineer 🚀 with an immense thirst for learning new technologies 👌 I value teamwork and an inviting environment for expressing new ideas.
 I’m always intrigued by the new frameworks and technologies that the software industry brings forward.

 <!-- <img align="right" alt="GIF" src="https://raw.githubusercontent.com/rahul-jha98/rahul-jha98/main/techstack.gif" width="360px"/> -->